Periodic Solutions to Dissipative Hyperbolic Systems. I: Fredholm Solvability of Linear Problems: Abstract

 \section{Abstract}

 This paper concerns linear first-order hyperbolic systems in one space dimension of the type

 with periodicity conditions in time and reflection boundary conditions in space.
-We state a kind of dissipativity condition (depending on the coefficients $a_j$ and $b_{jj}$ and the boundary reflection coefficients), which implies Fredholm solvability of the problem, i.e., either there is a nontrivial solution to the homogeneous problem (in this case the space of such solutions has finite dimension) or the nonhomogeneous problem is uniquely solvable for any right-hand side (in this case the solution depends continuously on the right-hand side).
-In particular, under those conditions no small denominator effects occur.
+We state a non-resonance condition (depending on the coefficients $a_j$ and $b_{jj}$ and the boundary reflection coefficients), which implies Fredholm solvability of the problem in the space of continuous functions.
+Further, we state one more non-resonance condition (depending also on $\d_ta_j$), which implies $C^1$-solution regularity.
+Moreover, we give examples showing that both non-resonance conditions cannot be dropped, in general.
+Those conditions are robust under small perturbations of the problem data.
 Our results work for many non-strictly hyperbolic systems, but they are new even in the case of strict hyperbolicity.

-Finally, in the case that all coefficients $a_j$ are $t$-independent, we show that the solutions are $C^\infty$-smooth if the data are $C^\infty$-smooth.